Socio-economic outcome area 13

 Measure:

-Numerator – number of Aboriginal and Torres Strait Islander females aged 16 years or over who agree that ‘violence against women is common in our community’
+Numerator – number of respondents who are Aboriginal and Torres Strait Islander women aged 16 years or over who agree that ‘violence against women is common in Australia’

-Denominator – number of Aboriginal and Torres Strait Islander females aged 16 years or over
+Denominator – number of respondents who are Aboriginal and Torres Strait Islander women aged 16 years or over

 and is presented as a percentage.